 Who will be administering the Student Code of Conduct and conduct process?

 - Assistant Dean of Students Chip Marrara is the Student Conduct Administrator and has direct responsibility for administering the Student Code of Conduct.
-He and six members of our Residential Education Office (Assistant Directors and Community Directors) will handle all cases for which pre-hearing resolution is an option, including when the student accepts responsibility for engaging in prohibited conduct.
+He and members of our Residential Education Office (Community Directors) will handle all cases for which a community standards meeting is an option, including when the student accepts responsibility for engaging in prohibited conduct.

-- Administrative Hearing Officer will hear all cases involving alcohol and other drugs that are not subject to pre-hearing resolution.
+- Administrative Hearing Officer will hear all cases involving alcohol and other drugs that are not subject to a community standards meeting.

 - All other cases will be heard by a Community Conduct Board hearing panel.